AA

 The low-cost carrier has extended the suspension of all flights to and from Israel until April 27, inclusive.
 Flights from Dubai, Abu Dhabi, Amman, and Saudi Arabia to European destinations will remain suspended until mid-September.

 The Hungarian low-cost airline has opened the possibility of purchasing tiered tickets to and from Tel Aviv starting April 25, in accordance with international safety guidelines.
-The company will continues to closely monitor the development of the situation.
+The company will continue to closely monitor the development of the situation.

 The first flights will operate to Larnaca, Cyprus, on April 29 and to Sofia, Bulgaria, on May 4.
 Additional routes may be added in the first few days of renewed operations.

-British Airways: April 9 update: the carrier announced that it will resume its route to Tel Aviv on July 1, 2026, reducing the schedule from two daily flights to one daily flight.
+British Airways: April 9 update: The carrier announced that it will resume its route to Tel Aviv on July 1, 2026, reducing the schedule from two daily flights to one daily flight.
 The airline has also announced it will reduce flights to Dubai from three flights a day to one daily flight, and flights from Doha from two daily to one a day, also starting July 1st.

 Flights to Larnaca and Riyadh will also be resumed on May 22, while Bahrain and Amman services will not resume before October 25.
 The company also announced the closure of the route to Jeddah, Saudi Arabia, on April 24.